A scalable estimator of higher-order information in complex dynamical systems: A measure of higher-order information

 \subsection{Preliminaries: Quantifying union information}

 Consider a scenario where $d_X$ random variables $\bX=\{X_1, ..., X_{d_X}\}$, referred to as \textit{sources}, are used to obtain information about another variable $Y$, referred to as \textit{target}.
 Let's denote as $P(X_1,\dots,X_{d_X},Y)$ the joint distribution of sources and target, and as $P(X_i, Y)$ the pairwise marginal distribution between $X_i$ and $Y$.
-The \emph{union information} that a set of sources $\bX$ provide about a target $Y$ is defined as
+We refer to \textit{lower-order} information as the portion of the dependency structure between sources and target that is captured by pairwise marginals.
+Conversely, \textit{higher-order} information encompasses all dependencies that cannot be reduced to pairwise relationships, such as those involving three or more variables jointly.